 We commend COL Douglas Simon’s, Making the UCMJ More Uniform, The Army Lawyer, No. 3, 2021, to the reader.

 One goal of reforming state military justice systems is to establish consistency, uniformity, and some degree of alignment with the UCMJ.
 However, a primary barrier to fully achieving this goal is the current effort to modernize state military justice systems on a state-by-state basis.
 This is problematic because the fifty-four state and territorial jurisdictions that make up the National Guard have different levels of expertise, motives, and resources to support or adopt a uniform system, either in whole or in part.
 The divergence of state interests leads to non-uniformity that exposes important questions for states to consider.
-For instance, and to highlight a few notable and known areas: 1) what is the scope of jurisdiction over National Guard Service members;44 2) what is the applicability of the Military Rules of Evidence (MRE); 3) what is the applicability of the Rules for Courts-Martial (RCM); and 4) what appellate courts and procedures (military or civilian) will apply?45 With state appellate courts, will they defer to military precedent when it may conflict with the respective state law or constitution?
-These important questions fueled the creation of a Military Justice Survey46 to assess the variability with the states’ military justice systems and, equally important, to understand the pace of progress with the adoption of the Model State Code that became available in 2005.
+For instance, and to highlight a few notable and known areas: 1) what is the scope of jurisdiction over National Guard Service members;44 2) what is the applicability of the Military Rules of Evidence (MRE); 3) what is the applicability of the Rules for Courts-Martial (RCM); and 4) what appellate courts and procedures (military or civilian) will apply?
+With state appellate courts, will they defer to military precedent when it may conflict with the respective state law or constitution?
+These important questions fueled the creation of a Military Justice Survey to assess the variability with the states’ military justice systems and, equally important, to understand the pace of progress with the adoption of the Model State Code that became available in 2005.

 One goal of reforming state military justice systems is to establish consistency, uniformity, and some degree of alignment with the UCMJ.
 However, a primary barrier to fully achieving this goal is the current effort to modernize state military justice systems on a state-by-state basis.
 This is problematic because the fifty-four state and territorial jurisdictions that make up the National Guard have different levels of expertise, motives, and resources to support or adopt a uniform system, either in whole or in part.
 The divergence of state interests leads to non-uniformity that exposes important questions for states to consider.
-For instance, and to highlight a few notable and known areas: 1) what is the scope of jurisdiction over National Guard Service members;44 2) what is the applicability of the Military Rules of Evidence (MRE); 3) what is the applicability of the Rules for Courts-Martial (RCM); and 4) what appellate courts and procedures (military or civilian) will apply?45 With state appellate courts, will they defer to military precedent when it may conflict with the respective state law or constitution?
-These important questions fueled the creation of a Military Justice Survey46 to assess the variability with the states’ military justice systems and, equally important, to understand the pace of progress with the adoption of the Model State Code that became available in 2005.
+For instance, and to highlight a few notable and known areas: 1) what is the scope of jurisdiction over National Guard Service members;44 2) what is the applicability of the Military Rules of Evidence (MRE); 3) what is the applicability of the Rules for Courts-Martial (RCM); and 4) what appellate courts and procedures (military or civilian) will apply?
+With state appellate courts, will they defer to military precedent when it may conflict with the respective state law or constitution?
+These important questions fueled the creation of a Military Justice Survey to assess the variability with the states’ military justice systems and, equally important, to understand the pace of progress with the adoption of the Model State Code that became available in 2005.

 Prof. Frank Rosenblatt has a short piece at GMJR about state codes that do or do not follow the federal UCMJ, specifically referencing the use of Article 15, UCMJ.